 It was probably my parents who inspired me most.
 My father was a scientist and answered my scientific questions, while my mother took me on walks and showed me birds and plants.
-She also took me out at night and showed me the constellations and the aurora.
+She also took me out at night and showed me the constellations and the auroras.

 What have been some of your favorite projects to work on?